Alvin Curran

 Natural History (1982), musique concrete.
 Editions Giannozzo cassette, Berlin, 1982.
 See discography.

 Bridges (1981), on themes from the Crossing, for chorus, four women soloists, piano.
-First performance Alvin Curran, Michiko Hirayama, Joan Logue, Maggie Nichols, Ille Strazza, students from Accademia Nazionale dell'Arte Drammatica, at the Oratorio della Chiesa Nuova, Rome.
+First performance Alvin Curran, Michiko Hirayama, Joan Logue, Maggie Nichols, Ille Strazza, and students from the Accademia Nazionale dell'Arte Drammatica, at the Oratorio della Chiesa Nuova, Rome.

 Songs On One, Two, Three, Four or More Notes (1981), solo performance on piano, voice, and synthesizer.
-See discography; Listen to an excerpt
+See discography Listen to an excerpt

 Concerto Grosso (1981), for big band.
 First performance RAI Big Band, RAI Sala M, Via Asiago, Rome.